 So there are a lot of assumptions you make simply by the fact that you act.
-Try to be aware of these assumptions, because we're going to be exploring them.
+Try to be aware of these assumptions, because we're going to be exploring them in the meditation.

 Meditation actually puts them to the test for a particular purpose, which is to put an end to suffering.
 You need to train the mind; you need to experiment.
 Now, experimenting doesn't mean simply following some rules.
 It means having a control, and changing other things, manipulating them, and seeing if your manipulation makes a difference as measured against the control.
 You could sit and watch a process for years and years and years, but if you didn't do anything to the process, you wouldn't really know what the causal patterns are.
-You might seem to see some patterns, but you can't really check them unless you've manipulated the causes and seen if the manipulation makes any difference in the effects.
+You might think you see some patterns, but you can't really check them unless you've manipulated the causes and seen if the manipulation makes any difference in the effects.

-There's that old story about the Thai farmer who went into a town for the first time in his life.
+There's an old Thai joke about the farmer who went into a town for the first time in his life.
 He saw a flashing neon sign.
 It so happened that he saw the sign when the light was on.
 He walked up to it and tried to blow it out.
-He blew on it and sure enough, the light happened to go out.
+He blew on it and sure enough the light happened to go out.
 So he assumed that he had blown it out.
 Of course, the way you check for that is to see if the sign comes back on again and then see if it goes out on its own without your blowing on it, or if it goes out every time you blow on it.
-You've got to check things again and again, trying different approaches.
+You've got to check things again and again and again, trying different approaches.

 This is particularly important as you try to get the mind to settle down.
 What's going to work?
 What's not going to work?
 Sometimes it's a fluke.
 You're sitting here and all of a sudden everything just comes together.
 But you've got to figure out why.
 Otherwise, it's not going to come together again, and you won't know what to do.
-And it's not just a matter of accepting that, well, sometimes the mind comes together and sometimes it doesn't.
+It's not just a matter of accepting that, well, sometimes the mind comes together and sometimes it doesn't.
 The coming together, as the Buddha said, is something you want to develop.
 You work on it.
 You bring it into being.

-That's what bhāvanā, the Pali word for meditation, means.
+That's what bhavana, the Pali word for meditation, means.
 You bring things into being; you develop them.
 You work on your concentration.
 You see what you can do to make those moments of concentration more frequent and longer-lasting.
 You've got to experiment.
-Otherwise, you won't learn anything about the processes of the mind.
+Otherwise you won't learn anything about the processes of the mind.
 You can see things arise and pass away, arise and pass away, and that's it.
 But the important thing about arising and passing away is trying to notice what you did to make these things arise, particularly unskillful mental states.
 What did you do?
+And what did you do when they passed away?
 When there's suffering, stress: What did you do to increase the stress?
-You may notice something but then you've got to test it again, and again.
+What did you do when the stress stopped?
+Then, once you think you've noticed a connection, you've got to test it again, and again.